icidasset/icidasset/src/Writings/building-blocks.md

 {-| And then you use it like so ...
-    as a result:
+    as a result from a function:
 -}
 blowUpLegoBuilding :: Building -> Option Blocks
 blowUpLegoBuilding building =
   let
-      pickBlocksFromRubble rubble =
+      -- Create another function in scope, which
+      -- takes an argument of the type `Rubble` (a record). pickBlocksFromRubble {blocksFromRubble = blocks} =
-          if Data.List.length (blocks rubble) > 0 then
+          if (Data.List.length blocks) > 0 then
-              Some (blocks rubble)
+              Some blocks
           else
               None
   in